 Learn and share skills around isolating and cloning functionally sterile mushroom tissue.
 Build your own mycoculture library!
 This is a practice- based workshop and requires no prior knowledge.
 Don't sweat it, this is not rocket science 🙂 Bring your best hand/ eye coordination skills and learn the first stages of practical mushroom culture.
 Take away awesome samples to start your very own culture library.

-The fruits of this workshop can be used to upscale and grow your own edible and medicinal mushrooms and many more species can be cloned and stored at home for further research ( and some tasty feeds ) using the techniques we will teach on the day.
+The fruits of this workshop can be used to upscale and grow your own edible, and medicinal mushrooms, and many more species can be cloned and stored at home for further research ( and some tasty feeds ) using the techniques we will teach on the day.
 Over the last decade, advances in mushroom cultivation made cloning and storage easier- and available to any citizen scientist who has access to a standard kitchen.
-We'll be focusing on the Rush Wayne Hydrogen Peroxide cloning tek, but there will be other teks taught on the day as well.
-If you have mycological Mad Skillz already, you're also welcome to attend and share.
+We'll be focusing on the Rush Wayne Hydrogen Peroxide cloning tek, but there will be other teks taught during this workshop as well.
+If you have mycological Mad Skillz already, you're also welcome to attend.
 So many mushrooms in Australia are unidentified or unknown to Western Science.
 So much potential.
 So many opportunities for everyone to play a part.

 Caine Barlow is a Mycologist and Fungi Educator based in Melbourne, Australia.
 He gives regular talks on mycology, fungi conservation, and teaches gourmet mushroom cultivation.
 He is a member of the Australian organisations Entheogenesis Australis, MYCOmmunity Applied Mycology, The Australian Psychedelic Society, and the Entheome Foundation.